lijingwang/GEOLSCI-240-ENERGY-240/README.md

 # GEOLSCI-240-ENERGY-240
-Data science for geoscience, by Prof. Jef Caers
+Tutorials and Resources for GEOLSCI240/ENERGY240 'Data science for geoscience'